 For your Aim Assist Type, it’s the same situation as any other weapon.
 If you’re a confident player and need to make micro-adjustments to hit sniper headshots, you should use Precision.
 And if you’re comfortable with your aim and don’t have an issue sniping with Aim Assist, Standard will be the perfect choice.

 You should also check out our ranked list of the best snipers to use in Warzone.

 Does FOV affect Aim Assist?

 Warzone PC players have the option to adjust the game’s field of view.
-Console players don’t have this option yet, but it will be coming to Vanguard and will hopefully arrive in Warzone with Vanguard’s extensive integration.
+Console players still don’t have this option as the devs announced it won’t be coming to console.

 Increasing your FOV allows you to see much more of what’s in front of you.
 Console’s FOV is set to around 80 by default, while PC players can crank that value all the way up to 120.
 This gives PC players a major advantage in seeing more players off to the side of their screen.